-Medical staff should provide premature babies with surfactant once delivered.
-Surfactant is a lipoprotein that helps the lungs be more pliant and able to easily expand and retract.
+After delivery, medical staff should provide premature babies with surfactant.
+Surfactant is a lipoprotein that helps the lungs become more pliant and able to easily expand and retract.
 Mature lungs have millions of alveoli (airways).
-If a baby has insufficient surfactant, the lungs will be stiff and these alveoli can collapse, leading to trouble breathing (even if the baby is on a ventilator).
-Surfactant helps prevent the alveoli from collapsing at the end of exhalation and helps recruit collapsed airways.
+Surfactant allows these airways to remain open so that gas exchange occurs easily.
+If a baby has insufficient surfactant, the lungs will be stiff and these alveoli can collapse, leading to breathing trouble (even if the baby is on a ventilator).
+Surfactant helps prevent the alveoli from collapsing at the end of exhalation and helps open collapsed airways.

-If the baby is born before 35 weeks – and especially if the baby is born before 30 weeks – it is especially likely that surfactant replacement therapy will be needed.
-The first dose of surfactant is typically given right birth, or shortly after breathing problems are revealed.
+The administration of surfactant to a newborn is called surfactant therapy (3).
+If the baby is born before 35 weeks – and especially if the baby is born before 30 weeks – it is highly likely that surfactant replacement therapy will be needed.
+The first dose of surfactant is typically given right after birth, or shortly after breathing problems are revealed.
 Three doses of surfactant are usually given within a 72 hour period.

-Magnesium sulfate can also be given to the mother to protect the baby’s brain both directly and indirectly.
-This medication is given while the baby is in the womb.
+Magnesium sulfate can also be given to the mother to protect the unborn baby’s brain, and to decrease the chance that the baby will develop cerebral palsy.

-Magnesium sulfate protects the baby’s brain in numerous ways:
+Magnesium sulfate protects the baby’s brain in numerous ways (4):

 - It increases cerebral (brain) blood flow